Jody’s Blog . . . a life after chronic fatigue syndrome

 It was a nice visit.
 We shot the breeze, had a few laughs.
 Exchanged Mother’s Day gifts.
 And then it was time to be on our way.

-Not too long after we got home, it was time for both of us to head to our rooms to lay down and rest from the excursions of the day.
+Not too long after we got home, it was time for both of us to head to our rooms to lay down and rest from the exertions of the day.

 This is what special occasions look like, on a good day, in a household with CFS.